 The Swiss Federal Nuclear Safety Inspectorate (ENSI) is the national regulatory authority in Switzerland with responsibility for nuclear energy.
-ENSI has responsibility for the supervision of Swiss nuclear facilities, which includes the NPPs, the interim storage facilities for radioactive waste and the nuclear research facilities.
-Its responsibilities and duties are as follows:
+It is supervised by an independent board, the ENSI Board, which is elected by the Swiss Federal Council and reports directly to it.